BabysitterApp/babysitterApp-client/README.md

 - npm install react-router-dom

 - npm install axios

 To start the front-end: npm start.

 Back-end App Repository

-This back-end (“models-routes-forms") was created with the “npm ronlauncher” generator based on the Express.js, MongoDB (MERN stack).
+The back-end (“models-routes-forms") was created with the “npm ronlauncher” generator based on Express.js, and MongoDB (MERN stack).
 To start the backend: npm run dev.
-A repository with the backend code can be found here.
+A repository with the backend code can be found here:

-	littleluvsitters-api.adaptable.app
+	[(littleluvsitters-api.adaptable.app)]